hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

         - reliable: high chance of identifying errors
         - but, if both people made the same error, big oof
         - discrepencies (differences) highlighted as second copy is entered.
+    - parity check
+        - only when transferring data from computer to computer
+        - when data is transferred, computer counts the number of 1s in each byte
+        - each byte is checked individually
+        - if no. of 1s is even, parity bit is set to 0
+        - if no. of 1s is odd, pairty bit is set to 1
+        - (the goal is to have an even number of 1s)
+        - parity bits are sent along with data
+        - if number of 1s is odd after adding the parity byte, it means an error

 ### Test Data